 Students concentrating in accounting take courses that provide both technical instruction and a managerial perspective relevant to a career in accounting.
 The accounting concentration is designed to prepare students to be professional accountants in industry, government, or public practice.
 Students who complete the requirements for a concentration in accounting meet the specified content requirements to take the Virginia Certified Public Accountant examination.
-However, students taking the exam after July 1, 2006, will need a total of 150 credit hours to sit for the exam.
+Students need a total of 150 credit hours to be certified in Virginia as a public accountant.
 A five-year BSBA and MBA program is available for students who want to graduate with 150 credit hours.

 General Education *

 Writing Intensive Courses WR (must earn C- or better to fulfill requirement)